 In today’s fast-paced e-commerce and e-service environment, it’s important to stay ahead of the crowd.
 The right domain name(s) can establish credibility, craft brand identity and promote your business.
 But that’s not all: these days, several companies choose to invest in multiple domains to prevent fraud, anticipate misspellings in Google searches and beat competitors who may have a similar name or mark.

 Ultimately, selecting which ngTLDs to use in addition to your generic .com, .ca or .org domain is entirely up to you.
-You might want to use one of the most popular alternatives (like .club or .rental), or if you’re really trying to keep up with the times, one of the ngTLDs that are trending this year (like .global, .show or .app).
-Crafting a spunky, rebellious message with a domain like .SUCKS can also be used to make an impact.
+You might want to use one of the most popular alternatives (like .online or .shop).
+Or, if you’re really trying to craft a spunky and rebellious message, a domain like .SUCKS can be used to make an impact.

 Where Should ngTLDs Direct Visitors?